 A minimum three years work experience in a Marketing/Business/Leadership role or function within an organisation.

-Note: Due to the considerable competition for our postgraduate programmes satisfying the minimum entry requirement is not a guarantee of a place.
+Note: Due to the considerable competition for our postgraduate courses satisfying the minimum entry requirement is not a guarantee of a place.
 Applications will be assessed based on your academic grades and will take into account your work/life experience.
-Application may also be required to attend for interview for specific programmes.
+Application may also be required to attend for interview for specific courses.

 *Other applicants will be considered based on their experience, attitude and aptitude

-Please note due to great demand for our programmes early applications are assessed when received and dealt with promptly.
+Please note due to great demand for our courses early applications are assessed when received and dealt with promptly.
 Therefore it is advisable to make early applications for an early response.

-The programme is delivered two evenings a week, Tuesday and Thursday, from 6-10pm in the College of Business, Aungier Street campus, Dublin 2.
+The course is delivered two evenings a week, Tuesday and Thursday, from 6-10pm in the College of Business, Aungier Street campus, Dublin 2.
 Occasional Saturday workshops/seminars.

 I graduated from Trinity College with a Science degree in 2006 but began working in business which is where I had spent most of my summer holidays in part time work.
 Having gained experience in operations and sales, I found myself in a marketing role which I was really enjoying, more so than any previous roles.
 I decided that to underpin my position as a marketer I needed to gain a reputable academic qualification in the field.